quarkusio/quarkus-web-lab/1-cms/README.md

 For this:

 - open `src/main/resources/templates/Cms/index.html`
-- find the blog post nav
+- find the blog posts `{#for}` loop
-- add a link to edit the post, we want the "published: title" as text
+- add the Qute expressions to print something like "2024-03-02: My blog post"  in the loop

 <details>
 <summary>See hint</summary>